trentapple/llama.vscode/resources/help.md

 llama-vscode could be used as a local AI runner (as LM Studio, Ollama, etc.) .
 Models are searched in Huggingface.
 After a model is selected, llama-vscode automatically downloads it and starts a llama-server with it.
 With this the user could start chatting with an AI.

 ### How to use it
-1. Show Llama Agent panel (Ctrl+Shift+A or from llama-vscode menu) and see the "Chat With AI" frame.
+1. From llama-vscode menu select "Use as local AI runner" - llama view will be opened with buttons "llama.cpp", "Add", "Select", "Chat".
-2. Click "llama.cpp" button to install llama.cpp (if not yet done).
+2. Click "llama.cpp" button to install/upgrade llama.cpp (if not yet done).
 The installation for Windows (with winget) and Mac (with brew) is automatic.
 For Linux, the user should do it manually ([download the latest llama.cpp package for Linux](https://github.com/ggml-org/llama.cpp/releases) and add the bin folder to the PATH)
 3. Click "Add" button, enter search words to see a list of models from Huggingface, select a model, select quantization.
 If prefered - accept to start the model immediately. (not needed if the model is already added)
 4. Click "Select" button and select a model to run (not needed if the model is already started in the previous step)
 5. Click "Chat" button - a web page for chat with AI will be shown in VS Code